 Marketers who struggle to create these types of content ultimately either haven’t documented their strategy, aren’t executing on their written strategy or have a significant flaw in the assumptions they used to build their content marketing strategy.

 13. B2B marketers use an average of 13 content marketing tactics.
 (Source: TopRankBlog)

 Diversify while still retaining your focus.
 Create blog posts, videos, infographics, whitepapers, webinars, and so on.
-Distribute these types of content consistently and you’ll always generate targeted leads.
+Distribute these types of content consistently over different channels (including social media) and you’ll always generate targeted leads.

 14. 70% of B2B marketers rate in-person events as effective.
 (Source: TopRankBlog)